rjshade/robbieandkai.com/contact/index.md

 ## Phone

 Phone is not so great given that we are in the USA and so harder to find a good time to call, and more expensive!
-However here are our numbers in case:
+However, here are our numbers in case:

 * Robbie: +1 857-719-6343